emqx/emqx-docs/en_US/extensions/plugins.md

 README.md                rebar.config             src
 ```

- This is a standard Erlang Application application, It is recommended to have a quick look at the readme documentation.

-### Compile Template
+### 2. Test the compile environment

+Run `make rel` to test whether the plugin can be successfully compiled and packed.
+No coding is needed.

-Run `make rel` directly to make release without changing any code.
-The first compilation process is long because it depends on the main emqx project (to facilitate the plugin to use various functions of the main project directly), you need to download the dependencies and compile the main project.
+The plugins under development need to use the functions of the main EMQX, so the program needs first to download the dependency and then compile the main project.
+Therefore, the first compilation usually takes a long time to complete.

+For the compiling environment, see [Install from Source code](../deploy/install-source.md).

-### Custom the hook functions
+### 3. Mount the hook functions

+Below is the directory structure:

 ```sh
 > tree src/